Get startedGet started for free

 Feature hashing and LabelPoint

-After splitting the emails into words, our raw data set of 'spam' and 'non-spam' is currently composed of 1-line messages consisting of spam and non-spam messages.
+After splitting the emails into words, our raw data sets 'spam' and 'non-spam' are currently composed of 1-line messages.
 In order to classify these messages, we need to convert text into features.

-In the second part of the exercise, you'll first create a HashingTF() instance to map text to vectors of 200 features, then for each message in 'spam' and 'non-spam' files you'll split them into words, and each word is mapped to one feature.
+In the second part of the exercise, you'll first create a HashingTF() instance to map text to vectors of 200 features.
+Then for each message in 'spam' and 'non-spam' files you'll split them into words, and map each word to one feature.
 These are the features that will be used to decide whether a message is 'spam' or 'non-spam'.
 Next, you'll create labels for features.
 For a valid message, the label will be 0 (i.e. the message is not spam) and for a 'spam' message, the label will be 1 (i.e. the message is spam).
-Finally, you'll combine both the labeled datasets.
+Finally, you'll combine both labeled datasets.

 Remember, you have a SparkContext sc available in your workspace.
 Also spam_words and non_spam_words variables are already available in your workspace.